 Tiny Nutrition Habits for Big Health Gains

-• Add an extra serving of protein per meal (e.g., an egg, Greek yogurt or lean meat).
+• Add an extra serving of protein to each meal (like an egg, Greek yogurt, or lean meat).

-• Swap processed snacks for protein-rich options like almonds, cottage cheese, or hard-boiled eggs.
+• Swap processed snacks for protein-rich options like cottage cheese or hard-boiled eggs.

 • Eat protein and healthy fats first, then carbs.